Global resolution of singularities in $1$-dimensional foliated spaces: Foliated Ideal Sheaf

-such that $\mathcal{R}$ is a resolution functor that commutes with smooth morphisms. \end{theorem} \begin{remark} The above Theorem is an interpretation of Theorem 1.3 of $\cite{BM2}$ or Theorems 2.0.3 and 6.0.6 of $\cite{Wo}$ in the following sense: \begin{itemize} \item[$\bullet$] Neither of the Theorems need the notion of singular distribution; \item[$\bullet$] Theorem $1.3$ of $\cite{BM2}$ is enunciated in algebraic category.
-But the paragraph before Theorem $1.1$ of $\cite{BM2}$ justifies the analytic statement; \item[$\bullet$] In $\cite{BM2}$ and $\cite{Wo}$, the authors work with \textit{marked ideal sheafs}.
-We specialize their result to marked ideal sheafs with weight one.
-The reader may verify that the definition of Support and (weak) transform give rise to the interpretations formulated in this work; \item[$\bullet$] In order to stress the functorial property of the resolution, we have followed Kollor's presentation (see \cite{Ko}). \end{itemize} \end{remark} \begin{remark} The functorial property implies an intuitive sense of ``unicity".
-For example, let $\mathcal{C}_i$ be the centers of $\mathcal{R}(M,M_0,\theta,\mathcal{I},E)$ and $N$ a compact analytic manifold.
-Then $\mathcal{C}_i \times N$ are the centers of $\mathcal{R}(M \times N,M_0\times N,\omega, \mathcal{I} . \mathcal{O}_{M \times N}, E \times N)$ for any singular distribution $\omega$. \end{remark} An important consequence of the functoriality is the following global version of Theorem $\ref{th:Hironaka}$: \begin{theorem} Let $(M,\theta,\mathcal{I},E)$ be a foliated ideal sheaf.
-Then there exists a weak-resolution of $(M,\theta,\mathcal{I},E)$:
+such that $\mathcal{I}_r = \mathcal{O}_{M_r}$.
+Furthermore, $\mathcal{R}$ is a blowing-up functor. \end{theorem} \begin{remark} Notice that there is no claim upon the singular distribution $\theta_r$. \end{remark} \begin{remark} The above Theorem is an interpretation of Theorem 1.3 of $\cite{BM2}$ or Theorems 2.0.3 and 6.0.6 of $\cite{Wo}$ in the following sense: \begin{itemize} \item[$\bullet$] Theorem $1.3$ of $\cite{BM2}$ is enunciated in algebraic category.
+But the paragraph before Theorem $1.1$ of $\cite{BM2}$ justifies the analytic statement; \item[$\bullet$] In $\cite{BM2}$ and $\cite{Wo}$, the authors work with \textit{marked ideal sheaves}.
+We specialize their result to marked ideal sheaves with weight one; \item[$\bullet$] In order to stress the functorial property of the resolution, we have followed Kollor's presentation (see \cite{Ko}, definition 3.31). \end{itemize} \end{remark}